nuclearace/SwiftRateLimiter/README.md

 or a token bucket `let tb = TokenBucket(sizeOfBucket: 10, tokensPerInterval: 1, interval: "second")`

-Use removeTokens to queue rate limited functions
+Use removeTokens to queue rate limited functions.

+If there are not enough tokens in the bucket to fulfill the request, it will dispatch the callback when there are enough.
+Alternatively, if you create the rate limiter with the optional parameter `firesImmediatly` eg. `let rl = RateLimiter(tokensPerInterval: 10, interval: "second", firesImmediatly: true)` it will instead execute callbacks immediately.

 ```
 // Using trailing closures